 If the service request for mobile originated services is rejected due to service gap control as specified in subclause 5.3.17, i.e. the T3447 timer is running in AMF, the network shall set the 5GMM cause value to #22 "Congestion" and may include T3346 value IE in the SERVICE REJECT message set to the remaining time of the running T3447 timer.

+If

+a) the service request was initiated for emergency services fallback;

+b) there is no active PDU session supports interworking with EPS for the UE;

+c) the UE does not support sending an ATTACH REQUEST message containing a PDN CONNECTIVITY REQUEST message with request type set to "handover" to transfer a PDU session from N1 mode; and

+d) the AMF decides to fallback the UE to E-UTRA cell connected to EPC;

+the AMF may return a SERVICE REJECT message to the UE and set the 5GMM cause value to #9 "UE identity cannot be derived by the network".

 On receipt of the SERVICE REJECT message, if the UE is in state 5GMM-SERVICE-REQUEST-INITIATED, the UE shall reset the service request attempt counter and stop timer T3517 if running.

 The UE shall take the following actions depending on the 5GMM cause value received in the SERVICE REJECT message.